hl5ky/dvsmu/README.md

 > **Notice:** This program is written in Korean only.
 > English or other language versions are not planned.

-You can still use it — it’s very intuitive.
+You can still try it — it’s very intuitive.
 That said, I can't guarantee it.

 <br>